-ATTACHM ENT A 3.
-New Orleans is a model of "green", sustainable and resilient historic preservation 3.A Develop a "Resilient Renovation" pilot project to minimize perceived conflicts between stormwater management/flood mitigation and historic preservation 1.Form a committee to create a framework for a sustainable preservation program and funding request and to advise as to appropriate use of green infrastructure for flood mitigation in historic area.
-SHPO; NCPTT; FEMA; NPS; non- First five years Staff time; volunteer; grants 2.
+3. Consider design guidelines for areas not regulated by the HDLC.
+CPC; HDLC First five years Staff time 6.15 4.
+Encourage adaptive reuse of existing historic structures through zoning, and city choices.
+CPC; HDLC; CAO; Mayor and Council Medium term CZO rewrite; staff time 6.15 5.
+Conduct cost-benefit analysis of adaptive reuse alternatives to new construction when siting city-owned facilities Capital Projects Medium term Staff time; volunteers; 6.15 6.
+Consider Housing First Staff impacts of historic Organizations; HDLC five years time: Comment [BBD24]: Text06-04 preservation guidelines and requirements on developers' and public agencies' ability to provide income restricted affordable Years housing opportunities, and provide opportunities for waivers if it is determined that preservation requirements 3.
+New Orleans is 3.A Develop a prohibit income- restricted affordable development.
+1210,100 First Staff time; a model of "green", sustainable and "Resilient Renovation" pilot project to minimize 1.Form a committee to create a framework for a sustainable preservation program and funding five years volunteer; grants resilient historic preservation perceived conflicts between request and to advise non-profits; Comment [SEL25]: Text06-06 stormwater management/flood mitigation and as to appropriate use of green infrastructure for flood mitigation in other appropriate groups Comment [SEL28]: Text06-03 historic preservation historic area.
+Comment [SEL27]: Text06-03 preservation Comment [BBD26]: Text06-03 2.
 Support and promote deconstruction as an alternative to demolition.
-NCDAC; HDLC First five years Staff time 6.17 3.
-Encourage the preservation, re-installation and reuse of historic building materials on public property such as granite curbs and ballast brick streets, and develop rules for protection of same by public entities and private contractors.
-Capital Projects, DPW First five years Staff time 3.B.
-Develop clear and focused preservation strategies and a pattern book that illustrates solutions for maintaining historic and pedestrian friendly character while meeting the requirements for the ADA as well as elevated Base Flood Elevation Maps.
+NCDC; NCDAC; HDLC First five years Staff time 6.17 Comment [SEL29]: Text06-07 3.
+Encourage the preservation, re- installation and reuse of historic building materials on public property such as granite curbs and ballast brick streets, and develop rules for protection of same by public entities and Capital Projects, DPW First five years Staff time private contractors.
+Comment [PC30]: Text 14-08, No. 4

+3.B.
+Develop a "Resilience Strategies for Historic Commercial Corridors" pattern book.
 1.Form a committee to develop appropriate solutions, research solutions used in other cities, and publish an illustrated pattern book.
-HDLC; VCC; AIA; other appropriate groups First five years Staff time; volunteers; grants 6.16 4.
+HDLC; VCC; AIA; other appropriate groups First five years Staff time: volunteers :grants 6.16 4.
 Acquiring and renovating an historic structure 4.A.
-Provide accessible, user-friendly information and Create a one stop shopfor historic rehab resources.
+Provide accessible, user-friendly information and 1.
+Create a one stop shop for historic rehab resources.
 PRC Medium term Grants 6.17 is feasible and affordable. resources.
 2. Ensure that building materials are accessible and affordable.
 PRC; building materials retailers Medium term Staff time 6.17 4.B.
 Support workforce development initiatives in traditional crafts.
-Work with Delgado Community College and other providers.
+1. Work with Delgado Community College and other providers.
 HDLC, VCC Medium term Staff time; volunteers 6.18 4.C.
-Provide rehabilitation assistance for low-income owners of historic proper- ties Provide rehabilitation assistance for low-income owners in historic districts.
-TERM: 2015, 2015.
+Provide rehabilitation assistance for low-income owners of historic proper- ties 1.
+Provide rehabilitation assistance for low-income owners in historic districts.
 PRC; Non Profits Ongoing Grants, fund raising; volunteers 6.18

-F T FIVE YEARS: 2010-2014 MEDIUM TERM: 2015-2019 LONG TERM: 2020-2030 vation information and administration is enhanced. communications and information sharing with agencies and the public Develop new and more visible public notice methods to increase awareness of permitting requirements in historic districts.
+FIRST FIVE YEARS: 2010-2014 MEDIUM TERM: 2015-2019 LONG TERM: 2020-2030

+RECOMMENDED ACTIONS GOAL RECOMMENDED STRATEGIES нош WHO WHEN RESOURCES FOR MORE INFORMATION, SEE PAGE: 5.
+Historicpreser- vation information and administration is enhanced.
+5.A.
+Expand communications and information sharing with agencies and the public 1.
+Develop new and more visible public notice methods to increase awareness of permitting requirements in historic districts.
 HDLC First five years Staff time 6.18 2.
-Provide as much information as possible on the HDLC and VCC website.
+Provide as much infor- mation as possible on the HDLC and VCC website.
 HDLC, VCC First five years Staff time 6.18 3.
 Place improved and expanded interpretive signage at landmarks, historic structures, monuments, parks, and other historic points of interest.
 HDLC; VCC; Non- Profits First five years Staff time, donations